Where I'm Coming From...

 This is when I began dreaming about how I would make it easy to eat healthy food that’s affordable, sustainable and tastes amazing.
 I am not interested in fads, I have no high expectations, just a simple mission to share with family, friends and anyone really who is interested, to eat mindfully - we are what we eat!

-Health has always been at the center of my life – whether it’s been conducting research for my Master’s thesis or indulging in my passion for cooking.
+Health has always been at the centre of my life – whether it’s been conducting research for my Master’s thesis or indulging in my passion for cooking.
 Health is life; life is health.
-I have worked as an International Public Health Consultant for over twenty-one years, in the most recent 4 years I have transitioned into working full time with food and eating for functional health and wellness.
+I have worked as an International Public Health Consultant for over twenty-one years, most recently I have transitioned into working full time with food and eating for functional health and wellness.

 What You Can Expect From Me